What The Stone Said (Orion Magazine | Summer 2018)

 Watch Rebecca's TEDx talk here.

-*Thanks to Kate Orff, Justin Hofman, Max Liboiron/CLEAR, Five Films, All Things Bakelite, and Chelsea Rochman and colleagues for granting permission to feature their maps, art, images, data and footage, and to Igor Celikovic, for helping to construct additional slides.
+*Thanks to Kate Orff, Justin Hofman, Max Liboiron/CLEAR, Five Films, All Things Bakelite, and Chelsea Rochman & colleagues for permission to feature their maps, art, images, data and footage, and to Igor Celikovic, for helping to construct additional slides.